Muddy’s Wedding One-Stop Shop

 With a strong emphasis on the romance of the Cotswolds is Caswell House outside Brize Norton, a fifteenth-century manor house with three beautifully restored medieval barns.
 There is an orchard and walled garden for stunning photo ops and from £5,040 for basic venue hire, you can afford to start adding those layers of luxury.

-The Tythe Barn in Launton, near Bicester, is suitably enormous and can seat up to 155 dining guests.
+The Tythe Barn (above) in Launton, near Bicester, is suitably enormous and can seat up to 155 dining guests.
 There is also a ‘nook’ specifically for the bride and her ladies to prepare while the Shepherd’s Hut provides on-site accommodation for the happy couple – in ideal stumbling distance for the blurry 3am retreat to bed.
 Prices begin at £3,420.

 Poundon House above, near Bicester, can boast to be Asian, mixed-faith and fusion wedding specialists and have a range of beautiful spaces to hold blessings and civil ceremonies.
 And if you’re in the market for something a little unusual, Stone Barn near Burford, on the Oxfordshire and Gloucestershire border, harbours an vast indoor barbecue, for all your wedding burger needs.